 Today, Ondrasik spends his time writing music, touring, working at the family business, supporting various charities, and enjoying life with his wife, two children, and dog Ender.

-Through “What Kind of World Do You Want,” Ondrasik’s charity driven website – WhatKindofWorldDoYouWant.com – he is currently raising funds for Afghan evacuation organizations, refugees and veteran mental wellness charities.
-He continues to support Save Our Allies and the Ukrainian people through “Can One Man Save the World” and looks forward to returning to Ukraine in the near future.
+Through “What Kind of World Do You Want,” Ondrasik’s charity driven website – WhatKindofWorldDoYouWant.com – he has raised funds for Afghan evacuation organizations, refugees and Augie’s Quest to cure ALS.
+He continues to support Save Our Allies and the Ukrainian people through “Can One Man Save the World”, multiple charities fighting antisemitism globally, and looks forward to returning to Ukraine and Israel in the near future.

 What motivates him musically now?
 His latest three songs tell the story.
 He wants to promote dialogue.
-He’s set to speak his mind.
-In song.
+He’s set to speak his mind, with words, melody, and conviction.

 Ondrasik doesn’t shy away from nuance.
-He embraces it and seeks it – just as he does the next chorus, the next verse.
+He embraces it and seeks it – just as he does the next chorus, the next verse, all the while searching for a bridge.
 It’s what artists and freethinkers do, after all.

 It’s his gift to share.